Doregon/tnpsh-wiki/diag-and-maintenance/hdd-upgrade.md

  * Debug Settings enabled; it will show up as the last section in the Settings column of the XMB.
 If it is not there, try hovering over Network Settings and holding L1 + L2 + R1 + R2 + L3 + DPAD-down.
 If you are on DEX firmware, you will need to go into Rebug Toolbox and change *Debug Menu Type* to CEX QA.
  * A USB adapter or caddy for your new hard drive for the file transfer

 1. This process will not save your trophies, so you will need to manually back them up if you want to preserve them.
-To do this, use Multiman's file manager or an [FTP session](../big-stinky-brew/pc-tools/ftp-client.md) to navigate to /dev_hdd0/home/ and copy all of the folders inside of it to a USB storage device or your PC.
+To do this, use multiMAN's file manager or an [FTP session](../big-stinky-brew/pc-tools/ftp-client.md) to navigate to /dev_hdd0/home/ and copy all of the folders inside of it to a USB storage device or your PC.

 2. Plug your new hard drive into a USB port on your PS3 and select Settings → Debug Settings → Debug for HDD Exchange Utility.
 Press X to accept the agreement, and X again to confirm the copy.

 3. After it is finished copying, press X to shut down the console, and then unplug the power cable.
 Insert your new HDD into the PS3, and power it on.
 It will rebuild the database.
 Press X to restart when prompted.
- * If you had backed up your trophies, use Multiman's file manager or an [FTP session](../big-stinky-brew/pc-tools/ftp-client.md) to navigate to /dev_hdd0/home/ and copy the folders back in, responding "Yes" when prompted to overwrite.
+ * If you had backed up your trophies, use multiMAN's file manager or an [FTP session](../big-stinky-brew/pc-tools/ftp-client.md) to navigate to /dev_hdd0/home/ and copy the folders back in, responding "Yes" when prompted to overwrite.
 After it is finished, shut down your console, boot into [recovery mode](recovery.md) and run the option to Rebuild Database.

 # External Hard Drives